 Drones Becoming or Integrated into Data Refinement Ecosystems?

 When Krzanich was talking about data being the new oil he wasn’t specific about data gathered by drones, and it’s clear that Intel looks at the topic in a holistic manner.
-It’s an important distinction to make, since many cases drones have enabled users to gather information more efficiently and effectively, but the information they’re getting would be gathered by some other means if a drone were not available.
+It’s an important distinction to make, since drones have enabled users to gather information more efficiently and effectively, but the information they’re getting would often be gathered by some other means if a drone were not available.

 Data processing systems that have been utilized for years or even decades haven’t suddenly disappeared, so the question becomes one around how drone solutions will replace or interact with those systems.
 Are drones going to disrupt all of those solutions or are they going to end up creating connections for these existing systems that are out there?